MediaComem/comem-archioweb-tictactoe/WS.md

 }
 ```

-Refresh both your browser windows and **you should now be able to start a game
+Refresh both your browser windows and **you should now be able to create a game
 in window 1 and join it in window 2**.